raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 [According to the city](https://www.raleighnc.gov/business/content/PlanDev/Articles/DevServ/Homeowner/WhenIsAPermitRequired.html), a permit isn't required for all home improvement projects.

+<h2>The Most Prolific Constractors</h2>

-At any rate, the most prolific contractors are massive outliers, appearing in thousands of permit records a piece.
+The most prolific contractors are massive outliers, appearing in thousands of permit records a piece.

 ![_projectcount.yml]({{ site.baseurl }}/images/prolific_contractors.png)

 Not surprisingly, these are all residential contractors.

-<h2>Top Contractors by Aggregate Costs of Planned Projects</h2>
+<h2>Aggregate Project Costs</h2>

 The distribution of Aggregate Project Costs is similar to that of Project Count.
 In this case, however, the difference between the median and mean values (eighteen grand vs a million and a half) is far more glaring.

 ![_total.yml]({{ site.baseurl }}/images/total_dist.png)

+<h2>Top Contractors by Aggregate Project Costs</h2>

 Even more interestingly, compare these companies with the contractors we were looking at a moment ago: